Contractors’ Claims, Remedies and Reliefs

 Contractors are required to complete projects on time, at the required quality and at the agreed cost.
 Their ability to do that can be affected by a number of factors outside of their control and properly drafted construction contracts, tailored to a project’s specific jurisdictional and logistical risks, provide relief to contractors when such events occur.

-This chapter will discuss the claims, remedies and reliefs available to contractors in major construction projects, in light of some of the current challenges faced by contractors in the international construction industry, by reference to market practice, and one of the most commonly used suites of standard form construction contracts, FIDIC.
+This chapter discusses the claims, remedies and reliefs available to contractors in major construction projects, in light of some of the current challenges faced by contractors in the international construction industry, by reference to market practice, and one of the most commonly used suites of standard form construction contracts, FIDIC.

 Extensions of time

 In most projects, contractors are required to complete the project by a set date.
 Construction projects are often time-critical and delays to completion of a given project can result in significant monetary losses to the employer.
 For example, if the completion of a power plant or an oil refinery is delayed, it will have a direct effect on the offtake agreement and the project revenue stream, affecting the ability of the employer to repay the lenders.
-Accordingly, as will be further discussed in Chapter 7 of this book, construction contracts usually contain liquidated or general damages provisions under which the contractor is liable for delays to the project.
+Accordingly, as is further discussed in Chapter 5 of this book, construction contracts usually contain liquidated or general damages provisions under which the contractor is liable for delays to the project.

 Large and lengthy projects will generally be divided into milestones that the contractor must achieve by set milestone dates.
 In such circumstances, contractors are likely to also be liable for liquidated or general damages if they fail to complete the milestones by the milestone dates.